 About the Project

-- More than 600 study seats, an increase of up to 70 percent over the current library's capacity
+- More than 600 study seats, an increase of over 60 percent over the current library's capacity.

 - Reservable group study rooms of various sizes designed to be flexible and adaptable to evolving law school pedagogy